sbergwall/CRobocopy/docs/Start-Robocopy.md

 # Start-Robocopy

 ## SYNOPSIS
-Run Robocopy.exe with native PowerShell Support.
+Run Robocopy.exe with from PowerShell.

 ## SYNTAX